vndevpro/vndevpro.github.io/_posts/2015-9-7-Mvc-mvvm-mvp.md

 ---
 layout: post
-title: Again, understanding MVC / MVP / MVVM and the differences
+title: Understanding MVC / MVP / MVVM and the differences
 ---

 Some helpful articles about all 3 patterns above.
 There are many links on the internet talking about these patterns